Surface Analysis Techniques (F1191)

 Contact hours and workload

-This module is 126 hours of work.
-This breaks down into 26 hours of contact time and 100 hours of independent study.
+This module is approximately 126 hours of work.
+This breaks down into about 26 hours of contact time and about 100 hours of independent study.
+The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.